Yashvardhan1982/Apple_Product_Analysis/README.md

 Determined least and most expensive iPhones.

-📈 Data Visualization: Created plots using Matplotlib/Seaborn to visualize:
+📈 Data Visualization: Created plots using plotly to visualize:

 Rating and review distribution.